Rabies jabs for girl, 8, bitten by bat

 The bat flew in through patio doors in the kitchen on 20 April and Honey was bitten after it "wriggled out" of the tea-towel it was in.

-Honey has since had five injections, with two more to come.
+Honey has since had five injections and must have two more.

-Miss Ball, 38, who runs Shropshire Donkey Rescue centre, said: "Honey yelped and showed me the tiny mark.
+Ms Ball, 38, who runs Shropshire Donkey Rescue Centre, said: "Honey yelped and showed me the tiny mark.

 "I called 111 and was shocked they told me to take her to hospital over the rabies risk.
 I had no idea, if I had I wouldn't have let her go near it."

-The family went to Kidderminster Hospital who sent Honey home without treatment.
+The family went to Kidderminster Hospital but Honey was sent home without treatment.

 "They were useless.
-When we got home, I contacted the Bat Conservation Trust who sent me information to give to our GP," Miss Ball said.
+When we got home, I contacted the Bat Conservation Trust who sent me information to give to our GP," Ms Ball said.

 "We went and Honey was given the jabs, some of which had to go into the muscle in her arm.
 It was quite painful for her.